juandc/aerostore/README.md

  - **GET** `/user/profile` -> Access your personal user information
  - **GET** `/user/history` -> Access your redeem history
  - **GET** `/user/reclaim` -> Add points to your user with the `amount` param
- - **GET** `/categories/Electronics` -> Check out all the available products with their attributes, you can sort, paginate and filter produts by category.
+ - **GET** `/categories/Electronics` -> Check out all the available products with their attributes.
+You can sort, paginate and filter produts by category.
  - **GET** `/categories/Electronics/subcategories` -> All Electronics products subcategories
  - **GET** `/categories/Electronics/:productId` -> Take a look to an specific product
  - **GET** `/categories/Electronics/:productId/redeem` -> Buy it